 Further modules engage students in opportunities to explore the rich range of chamber music, both for strings alone and in combination with other instruments or with voice.
 In total, students must complete a minimum of three semesters of chamber music with the option to take a further two modules, by choice, at advanced level.

 Beyond our student and faculty activity, every semester involves visits and often performances by world renowned string players.
 Past visiting artists have included:

 In addition, we have hosted ensembles including the Takacs, Hagen, Juilliard, Miro and Endellion Quartets, as well as former members of the Tokyo Quartet.

-The Conservatory is particularly grateful to the late Mr and Mrs Rin Kei Mei for their unparalleled gift of access to string instruments for almost all of the Conservatory’s violinists, violists and cellists.
+The Conservatory is particularly grateful to the late Mr Rin Kei Mei and Mrs Rin Kei Mei for their unparalleled gift of access to string instruments for almost all of the Conservatory’s violinists, violists and cellists.
 Since the inception of the Conservatory, a total of over 200 YST students have benefitted from their support.
 Currently, 69 students play on instruments from the collection.
 Their gift is arguably unique in the world in the history of music education.
-Their extraordinary generosity and passion has led also Singapore being able to establish to the Singapore International Violin Competition in 2015.
+Their extraordinary generosity and passion has led also Singapore being able to establish the Singapore International Violin Competition in 2015.